phr34k0/proxmark3/Installation_Instructions/Windows-Installation-Instructions.md

 hw ver
 ```
 For basic help type help.
 Or for help on a set of sub commands type the command followed by help.
 For example hf mf help.
+Make sure you head over to the use of [proxmark area](https://github.com/5w0rdfish/proxmark3/tree/master/Use_of_Proxmark) to help you get on your way!